 Additional efforts have also been made in the area of workforce development.
 Specifically, staff evaluators were offered training, with national experts in the field of competency evaluations, as a part of ongoing efforts to create and maintain the most highly trained and efficient staffing possible.
 Subsequent, to the conclusion of the video conferencing evaluation pilot project, use of telehealth services for evaluations has continued at existing sites.
 For the first two years of telehealth evaluations, it proved challenging to engage jails and other entities in adopting remote evaluations; however, with the COVID-19 pandemic, OFMHS' was prepared to quickly shift to and effectively utilize workforce development staff to assist jails and others in adopting the necessary technology to conduct telehealth evaluations.
-For the 12 months ending in December 2021, utilization of telehealth systems are utilized in more than 25 tribal, county, and local jails statewide, and very few remote evaluation attempts are rejected by clients or their attorneys.
+For the 12 months ending in March 2022, utilization of telehealth evaluations continues growing and is now at more than 195 evaluations per month on average.
+Telehealth systems are utilized in approximately 30 tribal, county, and local jails statewide, and very few remote evaluation attempts are rejected by clients or their attorneys.